 Congress passed the law in response to complaints from the Pentagon that so-called payday loans were often harmful for servicemembers and affected troop readiness.
 Advocacy groups, including the Consumer Federation of America, have argued that some lenders have evaded the law by redefining their products without lowering the interest rates.

 Barclays Fined by U.K., U.S. for False Libor Rates

 Barclays Plc (BARC) was fined 290 million pounds ($451.4 million), the largest penalties ever imposed by regulators in the U.S. and U.K., after admitting it submitted false London and euro interbank offered rates.

 Barclays Chief Executive Officer Bob Diamond and other executives will forgo their bonuses as a result, the bank said in a statement.

 “The events which gave rise to today’s resolutions relate to past actions which fell well short of the standards to which Barclays aspires in the conduct of its business,” Diamond said in the statement.

 The settlements with the U.K.’s Financial Services Authority, the U.S. Commodities Futures Trading Commission and U.S. Department of Justice come as regulators look into whether banks tried to manipulate Libor, the benchmark rate for $360 trillion of securities, to hide their true cost of borrowing, and whether traders colluded to rig the benchmark to profit from interest-rate derivatives.

-Royal Bank of Scotland Group Plc, Citigroup Inc. (C), UBS AG, ICAP Plc, Lloyds Banking Group Plc and Deutsche Bank AG are among firms that are being probed by regulators worldwide.
+Royal Bank of Scotland Group Plc, Citigroup Inc. (C:US), UBS AG, ICAP Plc, Lloyds Banking Group Plc and Deutsche Bank AG are among firms that are being probed by regulators worldwide.